chavanraj97/AWS-cloud/Introduction/models_cloud_service.md

 # Models of cloud services
-There are namely 3 models of cloud services which are as follows
+The models of cloud services are as follows
 1. SAAS (Software as a service)
 1. PAAS (Platform as a service)
-1. IAAS (Infrastructure as a service)<br/>
+1. IAAS (Infrastructure as a service)
+1. Serverless<br>

 ## SAAS